315+ Telescopes Ranked

 Read our scoring methodology here

-The Solomark Polaris 130mm EQ at first glance doesn’t seem that bad, but it’s in many ways flawed in the same manner as the Celestron AstroMaster 130EQ.
-The optics may be acceptable and the telescope certainly works okay, but its overall design and included accessories are less than acceptable, let alone at the price it commands, which rivals that of a 6” Dobsonian.
-I also notice the Polaris 130mm EQ is more expensive than a good 114mm or 130mm tabletop Dobsonian telescope, which would provide me with much better images.
+The optics are acceptable and the telescope certainly works okay.
+But its overall design and included accessories are less than acceptable, let alone at the price it commands, which rivals that of a 6” Dobsonian.
+I also have to consider the fact that the Polaris 130mm EQ is more expensive than even a good 114mm or 130mm tabletop Dobsonian telescope, which provides me with much better visuals overall.

-If you must have a 130mm equatorial reflector, we’d recommend the Gskyer 130mm EQ or Orion SpaceProbe 130ST instead – or even better, a tabletop Dobsonian like the Sky-Watcher Heritage 130P or the larger Heritage 150P.
+If you must have a 130mm equatorial reflector, I’d recommend the Gskyer 130mm EQ or Orion SpaceProbe 130ST instead.
+A tabletop Dobsonian like the Sky-Watcher Heritage 130P or the larger Heritage 150P would be even better.

-I’ve observed that, as with many less-than-good beginner telescopes, reviews on Amazon of the Solomark Polaris 130mm EQ are biased, with many people just happy to get a semi-acceptable view of the Moon or Jupiter at low magnifications with this telescope and giving it a 5-star rating – and there are of course fake reviews and shills, too.
-Don’t worry, we’ve adequately examined and tested this telescope for you.
+I’ve also observed that, as with many less-than-good beginner telescopes, reviews on Amazon of the Solomark Polaris 130mm EQ are biased, with many people just happy to get a semi-acceptable view of the Moon or Jupiter at low magnifications with this telescope and giving it a 5-star rating.
+Don’t worry; I’ve adequately examined and tested this telescope for you.

 Solomark Polaris 130mm EQ